*This page last updated: 13 April, 2013 22:02 PST.

 -

 - Camps on the coast will generate naval units.
-Seaborn barbarian units will blockade naval improvements, but don't appear to destroy them.
+Seaborne barbarian units will blockade naval improvements, but don't appear to destroy them.

 - Civilian units (Workers and Settlers) attacked by barbarians will be captured and taken to the nearest encampment.
 There they can be recovered by any civilization that destroys the encampment.
 If you recover a unit belonging to another civilization, you will have the option to return it or take it for yourself.